 Career Achievement Award

-The recipient of the Career Achievement Award must be a full-time faculty member with a minimum 10 years of service to MTSU at the rank of full professor or 15 years of full-time service to the university.
+The recipient of the Career Achievement Award must be a full-time faculty member with a minimum 10 years of service to MTSU at the rank of Professor or 15 years of full-time service to the University.

-For more information, please contact Faye Johnson, Assistant to the University Provost for Special Initiatives @ 615.898.5941.
+For more information, please contact Cheryl Torsney, Vice Provost for Faculty Affairs at 615.898.5941.

 - 2014 – Paula B. Thomas, Accounting